akanksha-garg/GiphyDiary/README.md

   - This sample app require minimum iOS 15.2 and Xcode 13.2 to run.

+## Testing

+ - Unit test cases added for all the functions in the view model.

 ## GIPHY API Integration
 Giphy is an animated GIF search engine.
 The Giphy API implements a REST-like interface.
 Connections can be made with any HTTP enabled programming language.
 Following APIs are used in app to fetch the data: